SteveBarnett/Remixing/_thinking/buddhism-in-a-nutshell-ideas.md

         - Working with the world
         - Enrichment of the human condition
         - Flourishing for self and others
+- Remixing
+    - Everything is a Remix
+    - Steal like an artist
+    - Research, remix, replay
+    - Make the teachings your own
+        - tailor their message to the audience
+        - adapt the teaching to the student
 - Friendship
 - Walking